fstarred/amiga-playground/README.md

 ## Native tools

 * Asm-One (v1.02 / v1.20)
-* IFF-Converter (many versions were produced, they are more or less all good)
+* IFF-Converter (many versions were produced, they are more or less all good but I personally prefer the 1.35 for the way it handle the sprite code generation)

-## External tools

-* [XnConvert](https://www.xnview.com/en/xnconvert) - an image converter to multiple formats
-* [Amigeconv](https://github.com/tditlu/amigeconv) - a graphics converter for different Amiga bitplanes, chunky & palette formats

 ## How to run